 At CVHS our volunteers do many of the same tasks our staff members do.
 This requires training and training takes staff time and resources.
 We are delighted to make the investment in your training so that we can ensure the very best possible care for the animals and continuing education for you!
 To achieve this, consistency is important.
 We also need consistency to ensure proper staffing so all of our animals get the time and the attention they need.

 I want to help the animals but I can’t commit to a regular schedule.
 Is there anything I can do?

 Absolutely!
-You can assist with special events, collect items from our wish list, and come to visit with the shelter animals during open hours.
-We love visitors!
+You can assist with special events, help with office support as needed, or collect items from our wish list.

 I just want to walk the dogs.
 Why do I have to go through volunteer training?